northbrid/foglalo/README.md

 # Rooms for improvement
 * Youtube autoplay popup window instead of the AWS things
 * Decrease the delay counter even if the page is still loading
+* Test SNS sending should happen before asking for ranges.
+This will spare some time.

+# Observations
+* AWS allows you to send SMS messages only for total 1 USD in sandbox mode.
+  To increase this limit, you must justify your use-case.
+* The application shares the same session across multiple open windows.
+  So, if you open the application in a new window, and it leads you to the topic selection, Then the other windows will be also reverted to the topic selection page.
+  * I am afrad that this will also happen when you select a time slot in the calendar, So it's better to stay on the safe side, and run the multiple windows in multiple browser profiles.
+    Note that incognito mode is one profile, so opening multiple incognito windows will not help.